Late Period of Egypt: 28th–30th Dynasties

 The Twenty-Eighth Dynasty consisted of a single king, Amyrtaeus, prince of Sais, who successfully rebelled against the Persians, inaugurating Egypt's last significant phase of independence under native sovereigns.
 He left no monuments with his name.
 This dynasty reigned for six years, from 404 BC–398 BC.

 The Twenty-Ninth Dynasty ruled from Mendes, for the period from 398 to 380 BC.
 King Hakor of this dynasty was able to defeat a Persian invasion during his reign.

 The Thirtieth Dynasty took their art style from the Twenty-Sixth Dynasty.
-A series of three pharaohs ruled from 380 to 343 BC.
+A series of three Pharaohs ruled from 380 to 343 BC.
 The first king of the dynasty, Nectanebo I, defeated a Persian invasion in 373 BC.
-His successor Teos subsequently led an expedition against the Achaemenid Empire in the Near East.
-The expedition was beginning to meet with some success and made its way to Phoenicia without particular problems. unfortunately for Teos, his brother Tjahapimu was plotting against him.
-Tjahapimu convinced his son Nectanebo II to rebel against Teos and to make himself pharaoh.
-The plan was successful and the betrayed Teos had no alternative but to flee and the expedition disintegrated.
-The final ruler of this dynasty, and the final native ruler of Egypt, was Nectanebo II who was defeated in battle leading to the re-annexation by the Achaemenid Empire.
+His successor, Teos, subsequently led an expedition against the Achaemenid Empire in the Near East.
+The expedition was beginning to meet with some success, and made its way to Phoenicia without any particular problems.
+Unfortunately for Teos, his brother, Tjahapimu, was plotting against him.
+Tjahapimu convinced his son, Nectanebo II, to rebel against Teos and to make himself Pharaoh.
+The plan was successful and the betrayed Teos had no alternative but to flee, and the expedition disintegrated.
+The final ruler of this dynasty, and the final native ruler of Egypt, was Nectanebo II who was defeated in battle, leading to the re-annexation of Egypt by the Achaemenid Empire.